UNI@IACC

 UNI online degree completion programs have been designed and developed with flexibility in mind.
 Working with a dedicated advisor, learners receive the high-touch support they need to stay on track and navigate university systems.

-Additionally, UNI degree outcomes include gaining knowledge and skills employer are seeking – communication, critical thinking, problem-solving, information literacy, and adapting to different environments.
+Additionally, UNI degree outcomes include gaining knowledge and skills employer are seeking – communication, critical thinking, problem-solving, information literacy and adapting to different environments.

-Smiling student at graduation
+Woman smiling at graduation

 History of collaboration